RylinnM/DQN-with-Cartpole/README.md

 A Deep Q-learning Network that works in the Cartpole environment.
 GitHub work in progress.

-More info will be released in future, stay tuned.
+More info will be released in the future, stay tuned.